LexiccLabs/MaaraaDAO/README.md

 - Content is accessible by multiple applications, every device is connected to the web, the services can be used everywhere.

 ## Problem Statement
+- All the existing protocols and services on today’s internet are fragmented and fragile.
+The advertisements are enmeshed in isolated zones.

+## Perspective
-- All the existing protocols and services on today’s internet, in Web3 are built on permissionless blockchains with open protocols and open standards.
+- in Web3 are built on permissionless blockchains with open protocols and open standards.
 - It allow for a much greater level of freedom, decentralization, and democracy for individual users, content creators, and projects.

 ## Technology